franck-boullier/utils/terraform/aws/sftp-transfer-infrastructure/s3-bucket/README.md

 Buckets are encrypted with different KMS Key.

+We have specifc policies to allow encryption and decryption in each bucket.

 We have a lifecyslke policy for both bucket:
 - after 30 days, move to Infrequent Access
 - after 60 days, move to GLacier